Start empowering your students to become critical creators!

 "Engaging" versus "empowering" students requires shifting the focus from the teacher to the learner or from the teaching to the learning.
 Instead of simply following the teacher's leadership, empowered students can become agents of their own learning.
 Empowered students can choose a goal, decide how to proceed to research and present content, self-differentiate by choosing their learning paths, and demonstrate learning and transfer it to another learning opportunity -- all because they develop a growth mindset that allows them to take ownership and apply their skills to other situations.

 Try it.
 Try empowering your students by adapting the classroom to increase student agency.
 For instance, create a learner-centered classroom by changing the physical space.
 Try adding visible and tangible learning demonstrations (where students create tutorials, for example), design thinking elements (thinking walls with Post-its), and flexible seating (a few beanbags don't hurt!).

 2. Digital Citizen

 Before our students can take ownership of this skill, the school has to adopt a digital citizenship curriculum to teach students safe and responsible technology use.
-Beyond this, we must also ensure that students have many opportunities to safely explore the digital world through interactive tools and games such as Common Sense Education's Digital Passport, Digital Compass, and Digital Bytes.
+Beyond this, we must also ensure that students have many opportunities to safely explore the digital world through interactive tools and games such as Common Sense Education's Digital Passport and Digital Compass.